日本語

 The JPO will not grant a second patent (divisional) if the claims contain substantially identical subject matter as the granted parent claims.
 This includes when differences are deemed to only amount to the addition, deletion, or replacement of well-known art, or a simple change in the claim category recited (method vs. product).

-If these subsequent claim amendment fails to meet the Article 50bis requirements, the examiner will likely issue a Dismissal of the Amendment with the pending claims reverting back to the previously filed claims.
+If the subsequent claim amendment fails to meet the Article 50bis requirements, the examiner will likely issue a Dismissal of the Amendment with the pending claims reverting back to the previously filed claims.
 Since these were already rejected in the parent, a Decision of Rejection (necessitating an Appeal) is also likely with the Dismissal.

 Yes, we strongly recommend filing a precautionary divisional application(s) in conjunction with an Appeal against a Decision of Rejection for the corresponding parent application to maintain the prosecution of your invention regardless of the result of the appeal, especially if you are unsure whether an appeal will succeed or restrict the scope of your invention.